Save 30% on Wiley CFA!

 |The applicant describes the types of independent analysis involved in this position.|

 |What It’s Missing||Nothing!
 This is a good description of qualifying work experience.||This applicant needs to better demonstrate how the analysis created a work product that added value to the investment decision-making process.|

 |Improved Description||This is a good description of qualifying work experience and doesn’t need improvement.||“I conducted an annual actuarial valuation process and benefit calculations which included performing projections, cash flow analysis, and durational analysis of individual health insurance policies.
 These analyses had a direct bearing on the investments chosen to back the reserves for these blocks of business.”|

-If you hold the title of research analyst, portfolio manager, or any of the other position labels listed above, you are all set.
+If you hold the title of research analyst, portfolio manager, or any of the other position labels listed above, then you are all set.
 A couple of standard descriptions of your role will be acceptable.

-But for those of you with experience that may or may not seem relevant in the eyes of the CFA Institute, what can you do to convince them?
+But, for those of you with experience that may or may not seem relevant in the eyes of the CFA Institute, what can you do to convince them?
 Follow these steps:

 Just to be clear, managing your own investment portfolio is not permissible as CFA-approved work experience.

 Yes.
-Denying an application is common if the applicant fails to state clearly how at least 50% of their role involves decision-making.
+Denying an application is common if the applicant fails to state clearly how at least 50% of their role involves investment decision-making.

 From there, you can work towards getting into a role where your duties directly affect the decision-making process.
 Then, reapply after reaching the 48-month requirement.
 Good luck!

 We hope this analysis gives you a better idea of how you can fulfill the CFA work experience requirements.
 So, please let us know if you have any questions.
 Or, continue to learn more about the exam by discovering what the Level 1 exam covers, getting answers to CFA exam FAQs, or reading our recommendations for the best CFA study materials.